 Dr. Alan Davis is an Assistant Professor of Social Work at Ohio State University and Adjunct Assistant Professor in the Center for Psychedelic and Consciousness Research at Johns Hopkins University.
 Dr. Davis’s clinical experience includes working with people diagnosed with trauma-based psychological problems and includes providing evidenced-based treatments such as motivational interviewing, acceptance and commitment therapy, and psilocybin-assisted psychotherapy.
 His research interests focus on helping those suffering with substance use and mental health problems and developing ways to conceptualize substance use and mental health problems through a strengths-based approach.
 He recently completed a clinical trial of psilocybin therapy for depression and current trials exploring psychedelic treatment for patients with co-occurring alcohol use disorder and depression and patients with anorexia.
 He examines topics related to naturalistic psychedelic use among several populations including people of color who have experienced racial trauma, Spanish-speaking people, and people who use novel psychedelics such as 5-MeO-DMT.

-Selah Drain is a licensed EMT-B in both Oregon and California.
+Selah (She/Her/Hers) is a licensed EMT-B in both Oregon and California.
 Before working with Fluence, she was with the Oregon Health & Science University in Portland, OR, where she helped pioneer the COVID-19 Mobile Van Team.
 There, she worked with communities across the Portland Metropolitan area and Oregon as a whole, specifically focusing on marginalized groups like POC, LGTBQ folks, homeless people, and groups struggling with addiction or with experience in the criminal justice system.
 Selah also spent several years working for a medical device innovation company, where she managed multiple projects, planned/coordinated events, and reviewed confidential contracts and documents.
 She is an advocate for accessible and equitable healthcare and holds as much value on mental health as physical health.
-When not working, Selah is a student at Portland State University and loves to travel, cook, and spend time with friends and family.

 Manager of Operations and Finance